I am very sorry to hear your are going through this.

 For sexual offenses, the statute of limitations is five years after the last incident and begins to run when you turned 18 years of age.
 There are also possible exceptions where the statute of...Read more »

 In the state of New York, A person is guilty of prostitution when such person engages or agrees or offers to engage in sexual conduct with another person in return for a fee.
 Does the term "fee" only refer to fiat currency like the USD?
-Would a person be guilty of prostitution if the engaged in...
+Would a person be guilty of prostitution if the...
 Read more »

 Because crypto-currencies are pretty new, I doubt there is case law which directly relates to that form of a transaction.
 As it relates to food, clothes, an iphone, etc, Initially, I assumed the court would interpret this as being within the statutory definition of a fee.
 However, there is a case...Read more »